Skip to main content

 Open any pull request on the installed repository — or push a new commit to an existing PR.
 Sigilix listens for the pull_request.opened and pull_request.synchronize webhook events.

 Don’t have a PR handy?
-Open a tiny one — change a single string in the README — to see Sigilix in action without burning your real review budget.
+Open a tiny one — change a single string in the README — to see Sigilix in action without spending much of your review budget.

-Within 30-90 seconds, you’ll see a new review on the PR from sigilix[bot].
-The comment includes:
+Within a minute or two, you’ll see a new review on the PR from sigilix[bot].
+The review includes:

-• A summary from Core (the synthesizer): what was reviewed, how many findings, what verdict
+• A summary from Harmonia (the synthesizer): what was reviewed, how many findings survived dedup, and the verdict

 • Severity badges: Critical / Warning / Info